medovina/natty/README.md

 * `int.n` - the integers, plus many theorems about them
 * `card.n` - cardinality of sets, including Cantor's theorem
 * `div.n` - divisibility and some related theorems, including Bézout's theorem
-* `prime.n` - prime numbers, including a proof that every n > 1 is divisible by some prime
 * `rat.n` - rational numbers
+* `prime.n` - relative primes; prime numbers
+* `real.n` - a proof that the square root of 2 is irrational

-The theorems and proofs in `nat.n`, `int.n`, `div.n`, `prime.n` and `rat.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
+The theorems and proofs in `nat.n`, `int.n`, `div.n`, `rat.n` and `prime.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
 However in Mendelson the first natural number is 1 but in Natty's library it is 0, so I have adapted various proofs accordingly.

 ### Documentation